greg-js/arch-wiki-md-repo/wiki/_content/english/Udev.md

 *udev* is now part of [systemd](/index.php/Systemd "Systemd") and is installed by default.
 See [systemd-udevd.service(8)](https://jlk.fjfi.cvut.cz/arch/manpages/man/systemd-udevd.service.8) for information.

-A standalone fork is available as [eudev](/index.php/Eudev "Eudev").
+A standalone fork is available as [eudev](https://aur.archlinux.org/packages/eudev/) and [eudev-git](https://aur.archlinux.org/packages/eudev-git/).

 ## About udev rules